battleaxedotco/tool-docs/docs/freebies/void.md

 ### Added
 - Create Voids and link to selected 2D position properties
 - SHIFT + New Void: sets the Void position to comp center while setting it as the parent
-- ALT + SHIFT + New Void: Creates a Void without any pseudo effects or strokes - `Ultra Void mode`
+- ALT/Opt + SHIFT + New Void: Creates a Void without any pseudo effects or strokes - `Ultra Void mode`

 ### Changed

 - New Void adopts the name of a single selected layer
-- ALT + New Void: Still creates a hidden Void at the bottom of the layer stack, but retains the previous selection
+- ALT/Opt + New Void: Still creates a hidden Void at the bottom of the layer stack, but retains the previous selection

 ### Fixed
 - Name incrementation logic improved